 Bill and Sid Rubin Preschool

-We will reopen our preschool summer camp on June 15.
+We reopened our preschool summer camp on June 15.
+The new preschool year commenced on September 8.
 Detailed action plans and protocols were created covering a myriad of areas, including limited class size, staggered pick-up and drop off times, health screening and temperature checks, and increased cleaning.
 These plans and protocols were done in accordance with guidelines issued by the CDC, San Diego County Health, state licensing and were further vetted with medical professionals and synagogue leadership.
 Staff underwent training on the new measures to ensure we are delivering the best possible care for our children.
-To be redirected to the Summer Camp page, click HERE.

 Need to download a Siddur?
 Click here!